Jim’s Building Inspections New Zealand

 No Fine Print – most inspection reports have pages of limitations, exclusions, qualifications and conditions.
 We have just a few, easy to understand terms and conditions you need to know.

 No Jargon – you don’t need to be a builder to understand our reports.
 We use diagrams, photos and every day words to explain what is wrong and what you will have to do to fix it.

 Timely Reports – we have the only industry leading dedicated iPad application.
-It means Jim’s Building Inspectors complete your report in a timely manner and email it to you with no fuss.
+It means we complete your report in a timely manner and email it to you with no fuss.

-A building inspection – also know as a property or house inspection – is designed to give you independent and objective advice about the physical state of a building.
+Also known as a property inspection or house inspection – is designed to give you independent and objective advice about the physical state of a building.
 This advice enables you to make an informed decision, usually about whether to purchase a property or not.